Adopted March 27, 1980; Amended March 18, 1985, September 30, 1999, April 13, 2002, December 1, 2006, November 22, 2010, and March 24, 2017.

 ARTICLE II.
 MEETIINGS

 Section 1.
-An annual meeting of the members shall be held at such place and time as the Executive Board shall designate.
+An annual meeting of the members shall be held at such place and time (in person or virtually) as the Executive Board shall designate.

 Section 2.
 Special meetings may be held at such times and places as the Executive Board may elect or the Association direct.